ddka22/cyberon-two-stage-kwd-demo-psoc6-cm4/README.md

 ## Obtaining License File

-Send your chipset ID to [license@cyberon.com.tw](mailto:license@cyberon.com.tw) to obtain a license file for the Cyberon keyword detection engine.
+Go to [Cyberon DSpotter License for Infineon Platform](https://license.cyberon.tw/InfineonDSpotterLicense/InfineonDSpotterLicense.php) to obtain a license file for the Cyberon keyword detection engine.
 The chipset ID can be accessed by executing the demo package.

 ## Using the Demo Package